MRI-Guided Radiation Therapy for Prostate Cancer

 The trial does not specify if you need to stop taking your current medications, but it does not allow the use of androgen deprivation therapy.
 However, 5-alpha-reductase inhibitors are permitted.

-Is MRI-guided radiation therapy for prostate cancer safe?
+What prior data suggests that this MRI-guided radiation therapy is safe for prostate cancer treatment?

 Andrew Loblaw, MD